 - small cell osteosarcoma.

-Adults may have a slightly higher risk of developing osteosarcoma later in life.
+Adults may have a slightly higher risk of developing osteosarcoma later in life if they have:

 You may have some of the following tests to diagnose osteosarcoma:

-Waiting for test results can be a difficult time, we have more information that can help.
+Waiting for test results can be a difficult time.
+We have more information that can help.

 We have more information about staging and grading bone cancer.

-- the position and size of the cancer
+- the position of the cancer

-- if it has spread to other parts of the body
+- if it has spread (its stage)

 - the grade of the cancer